 - Refer to the Help system. - Search for answers in the Sage Knowledgebase. - Visit Sage City, the Sage 100 online community.

-After using the above options, if you need more assistance, you can start a live chat session with Sage Customer Support or enter a support ticket by selecting an option on the Help tab.
+After using the above options, if you need more assistance, you can start a live chat session with Sage Customer Support on the Home tab.